-The following outlines our understanding of current legislation and HMRC practice.
-You should get professional advice from your own advisers.
+The following outlines our understanding of legislation and HMRC practice.

 8.1 Payment of premiums

 The whole cost of the policy will be met by you.

 For tax purposes, premiums paid by you in respect of employees are treated as a business expense.
 They are treated as a P11D benefit for employees.